-We are required to form a view as to whether the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are required to form a view as to whether GMCA has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 The NAO issues guidance to auditors that underpins the work we are required to carry out in order to form our view, and sets out the overall criterion and sub-criteria that we are required to consider.

-2021/22 will be the second audit year where we are undertaking our value for money (VFM) work under the 2020 Code of Audit Practice (the Code).
-Our responsibility remains to be satisfied that the Authority has proper arrangements in place and to report in the audit report and/or the audit completion certificate where we identify significant weaknesses in arrangements.
-Separately we provide a commentary on the Authority's arrangements in the Auditor's Annual Report.
+2022/23 will be the third audit year where we are undertaking our value for money (VFM) work under the 2020 Code of Audit Practice (the Code).
+Our responsibility remains to be satisfied that GMCA has proper arrangements in place and to report in the audit report and/or the audit completion certificate where we identify significant weaknesses in arrangements.
+Separately we provide a commentary on GMCA's arrangements in the Auditor's Annual Report.